-Jean Ratelle led the way, on Dec.
-27, 1975, when scored a goal and added four assists in the Blueshirts’ 9-5 win over the visiting Buffalo Sabres.
+Jean Ratelle led the way on Dec.
+27, 1975, when he scored a goal and added four assists in the Blueshirts’ 9-5 win over the visiting Buffalo Sabres.
 Steve Vickers and Rod Gilbert each had two goals and two assists as the Rangers began an eight-game winning streak.

 13 is a Lucky Number

-The number 13 has forever been associated with bad luck but that wasn’t the case on Dec.
-27. In 1979, Charlie Simmer scored twice to led the Kings to a 3-0 victory against the Quebec Nordiques.
+The number 13 has forever been associated with bad luck, but that wasn’t the case on Dec.
+27. In 1979, Charlie Simmer scored twice to lead the Kings to a 3-0 victory against the Quebec Nordiques.
 His 33rd and 34th goals of the season extend his goal-scoring streak to 13 games in a row.
-His streak ended in the following game and it is the longest of the modern era.
+His streak ended in the next game, and it is the longest of the modern era.

 Let’s Party Like it’s 1999